 Nick: What were some of the staffing challenges you faced when you began your career in staffing?
 And how did you overcome that with technology?

 Stephen: We started our staffing company in 2011.
 Even then, healthcare was away from a technology perspective.
 The use of technology in healthcare has always been a little bit behind.
 For example, COVID19 has pushed us towards telehealth.
 It was there before COVID, but we needed a push.
-The reality is clinicians want to work in a worry-free environment, and care facility management needs a profit-making business.
+The reality is clinicians want to work in a worry-free environment, and healthcare management needs a profit-making business.

 So, we always wanted to establish a clinician-owned and operated staffing company.
 Our clients wanted accessibility to clinicians in a quick manner.
-They wanted quick billing and efficiency, and we gave it to them with better communication channels.
+They wanted quick patient billing and efficiency, and we gave it to them with better communication channels.
 We relied less on manual labor and more on automation and offered lower prices.
 We ensured our clinicians are always protected and paid on time.
 The technology was a game-changer for us.

 Nick: So technology was somewhat stealth in terms of value, enabling these efficiencies.
 Is that a fair sum?